kyma-project/btp-manager/docs/e2e_tests.md

 14. Uninstall BTP Manager.

 ### CI pipelines
-The OCI module image is created by the Prow presubmit job named 'pull-btp-manager-module-build'.
-The actual execution is done by the `./scripts/create_module_image.sh` script.
+The Prow presubmit job, `pull-btp-manager-module-build`, creates the OCI module image.
+The `./scripts/create_module_image.sh` script does the actual execution.
 This script sets appropriate environment variables and invokes `make module-build`.
 In effect, the module is built, and the OCI module image is pushed to the registry.
 The registry URL and component name are predefined.